JovanPapi/The-is-probe-for-Git-Bash/README.md

 # This-is-probe-for-Git-Bash
 Working with Git Bash now.

-Now i will make some changes on thsi files.
+Now i will make some changes on this files.

 Rainbow colors.. i think.. :

 green

 yellow

 red